uhstray-io/open-k8s/README.md

 ```bash
 kubectl apply -f <add-on.yaml>
 ```
-Note: The kubeadm init flags `--config` and `--certificate-key` cannot be mixed, therefore if you want to use the kubeadm configuration you must add the certificateKey field in the appropriate config locations (under InitConfiguration and JoinConfiguration: controlPlane).

 ### Adding nodes to the cluster
 - Add additional control-plane nodes and worker nodes using the `kubeadm join` command as described in the output of the `kubeadm init` command.